Woolyenough/The-Woolinator/README.md

 > [!NOTE]
 > The version here may not reflect what the bot is currently running.
 I tend to test changes before pushing to GitHub.

-This project isn't really designed to work out of the box, but serves as an example which can hopefully help others with their own projects.
-This project is not really designed to work out-of-the-box, but you are welcome to adapt it for your purposes.
-Nonetheless, you can try and run an instance yourself.
+This project isn't really intended to be forked and used as-is, but serves as an example which can hopefully help others with their own projects.
+Nonetheless, you are welcome to try and run an instance yourself.

 To do this, you will need:
-- A MariaDB/MySQL server (for persistent data storage)
+- A MariaDB/MySQL server
 - A Discord bot application (https://discord.com/developers/applications)
+- Python 3.12.x

 To configure, copy `.env.TEMPLATE` into `.env`, and modify the values inside it.

-Then, run with Python 3.12 (Linux & Bash):
+Then, run with Python (on Linux, using Bash):
 ```bash
 python3.12 -m venv .venv
 source .venv/bin/activate